ANSSI-FR/SecuML/docs/SecuML.DIADEM.rst

 | **Unsupervised model classes:**
 | ``SecuML_DIADEM <project> <dataset> <model_class>``.

+Semi-supervised and supervised model classes require annotated data.
+DIADEM can be launched with the ground truth annotations with ``-a GROUND_TRUTH`` or with a partial annotation file with ``-a <filename>``.
+See :ref:`Data<Data>` for more information about ground truth and partial annotations.

 .. note::

     These arguments are enough to launch DIADEM on a given dataset.